Man sent to jail for stealing from parents

 “Except that your mother and father are here, there’s a good chance you’d be going to prison right now.
 To victimize your family is really bad.
 Despite their help, you stab them in the back.
 Don’t blow it,” Gibbons said.

 Ledford pleaded guilty to possession of stolen property.

-His attorney Jamie Henry said her client had a job at a grocery store which paid $16.97 an hour and was aware of his criminal history.
+His attorney Jamie Henry said her client had a job lined up at a grocery store which paid $16.97 an hour and was aware of his criminal history.

 She said he wanted to work the night shift, attend drug court, and pay off his fines and restitution.